ctstewart/dbs-docker-compose/README.md

 ### Init images and container

 1. CD into the dbs directory `cd dbs`
-1. Run `apt install docker-compose`
+1. Run `apt install docker-compose -y`
 1. Rename "example.env" to ".env" and update URL with "https://YOURDOMAIN".
 1. Run `docker-compose up` to make sure everything starts without error.
-1. Ctl-C to stop the process.
+1. Ctl-c to stop the process.
 1. Run `docker-compose down`

 ### Setup nginx and docker-compose service